 I promised myself, without knowing how or with what, that I was going to launch what at the time was still a nameless “thing” in exactly one year.
 My first step was seeing how hard would it be to design this thing myself.
 A crash course in advanced webdesign answered that right quick.
 Step two was finding a slightly more experienced developer that could bring my vision into reality.
 I went door to door to every geek event and meet up I could find, shouting practically from roof tops “I have an idea, will you help me?!”
 Weirdly enough, this actually worked.
 Part of what helped was I did a lot of community engagement and promotion of the idea, getting some early press which helped make this whole crazy mission feel more legit.
 This actually helped attract the first few people to join our team, two of which are still with us two years later.
 And as for my promise to myself that I’d launch in exactly one year, well I was wrong, we launched two weeks early.
 Such is the power of people awake to a problem in need of fixing.

 The lesson from this?
 Getting a good buzz going is not just fluff.
 It can make a world of difference.
 It is now twenty months ago that we launched our first product, My MilkCrate, and made our company truly known.
-Right before launching the app, I was eagerly packing my bags for a much needed vacation.
+Right before launching the app, I was eagerly packing my 2017 gucci bags for a much needed vacation click here for more information about gucci bags.
 I had decided for a number of reasons that, before “hitting go” on what would be a very soul-sucking, yet fruitful launch of the app and our crowdfunding campaign, I needed to flee the country and let my team fend for themselves.
 Right before ducking out, on what was not the first or last of many entrepreneurial whims, I applied to something that had come into my inbox that day: the Forbes Under 30 Summit Pressure Cooker Pitch Competition.